 Student Retention Data

-Approximately 50 percent of matriculated full-time freshmen receive a baccalaureate degree within four years of study; approximately 63 percent within five years of study; and 66 percent within six years of study.
-An additional 14 percent transfer to another SUNY institution to complete their degree.
+Approximately 52 percent of matriculated full-time freshmen receive a baccalaureate degree within four years of study; approximately 61 percent within five years of study; and 62 percent within six years of study.
+An additional 28 percent transfer to another institution.

 Student Consumer Information